 …while the children play at Homestead Park

 Slightly outside the city centre in the Clifton area of York is Homestead Park, a lovely, well-maintained green space that’s a favourite with families across the city.
 There’s plenty of play equipment for children of all ages, and green space galore for you to set down your picnic blanket.
-During summer months, keep an eye out for the pop-up cafe.
+During the summer months, keep an eye out for the pop-up cafe.
 The Homestead, 40 Water End, York YO30 6WP

 Places to picnic beyond York

 …in the woodland at Falling Foss near Whitby

 Falling Foss is a gorgeous place just outside Whitby.
 Pack a picnic and find a shady spot to enjoy it while the kids paddle in the stream.
 Why not pick up a drink or something to eat from the lovely Falling Foss Tea Garden too?
 No admission charge.
 Falling Foss, Whitby YO22 5JD.
 Read our review and find out more about Falling Foss here.

 Eat lunch among the ruins at this iconic World Heritage Site.
 Get wildlife spotting too – if you’re lucky, you might even see a deer!
 Children will no doubt want you to make a detour to the play area, too.
 Admission charges apply.
 Fountains, Ripon HG4 3DY.
 Visit the Fountains Abbey website.